Finding a place to stay overnight with your RV that’s in an ideal location with a great view is hard.

 Property Taxes and Fees

 There are Property Owners Association (POA) or Homeowners Association (HOA) dues charged on a monthly, quarterly, or annual basis for most RV lots.
-These may cost from $40 up into the hundreds per month.
+These may cost from $40 up to the hundreds per month.
 Other fees may also apply.

 Property taxes are not to be ignored either.
 Some lots may cost close to $1,000 just on annual property taxes alone.